What to Do if you Suspect your Child is Being Abused by your Former Spouse

 Work with Draper Law Office to Keep your Children Safe

 As a parent, one of your primary jobs is to keep your children safe from harm.
 If you suspect they are being harmed by your former spouse, keep them away from their other parent and discuss your concern with an experienced family lawyer.
 Our team at Draper Law Office can help you seek a modification to your current parenting plan.
-To start working with a member of our team, contact our firm online or call us at 866-767-4711 to schedule your initial consultation in one of our three offices.
+To start working with a member of our team, contact our firm online or call us at 866-767-4711 to schedule your initial consultation in one of our two offices.